 Open to juniors and seniors who wish to read in a specific area or pursue a project or topic in depth under the direction of a faculty member.
 Frequent conferences with the advisor are required.
-Prerequisite: Junior/senior status, department approval

 FPA 501 Senior Project

 A directed study exploring how the arts are interdisciplinary.
 Seniors must present a final project in the context of its time, taking into account the artistic influences and social values that relate to the artist, performer, theatrical play or musical creation.